Why 2 World Trade Center is not Built as of September 2025

 Attempts to Restart Construction

-Silverstein Properties kept trying to find an anchor tenant while pursuing other ways to obtain financing for 2 World Trade Center, with or without a tenant.
+Silverstein Properties continued to seek an anchor tenant while exploring alternative methods to secure financing for 2 World Trade Center.
 He’s tried filing many lawsuits to recoup money for damages from the 9/11 attacks.

 Insurance Lawsuits

 The events of 9/11 and the impacts of the aftermath sparked an avalanche of lawsuits and settlements.
-Larry Silverstein was involved in some of those lawsuits, specifically the ones that would result in large payouts, because he had three skyscrapers to build that were pivotal to the redevelopment of the entire World Trade Center site.
+Larry Silverstein was involved in some of those lawsuits, specifically those that resulted in large payouts.
+These lawsuits were pivotal in the funding of his three planned skyscrapers for the new World Trade Center site.

 His first legal victory came in December 2004, when a New York jury agreed with his argument that his firm should be compensated for the destruction of the Twin Towers as two separate events.
-Nine insurance firms were involved in the lawsuit and owed him the maximum payout of $1.1 billion for each tower.
+Nine insurance firms were involved in the lawsuit.
+They all had to contribute to the maximum payout of $1.1 billion for each tower.

-However, additional insurance firms were involved that could treat the entire attack as a single occurrence.
-Either way, Silverstein, in addition to the Port Authority, won big, yet it still was not enough to build the entire World Trade Center site.
+However, additional insurance firms that were involved could only treat the entire attack as a single occurrence.
+Either way, Silverstein, in addition to the Port Authority, won big.
+But not big enough to build the entire World Trade Center site without additional financial assistance.

 21st Century Fox and News Corp